 The erstwhile state of Andhra Pradesh has been bifurcated into two states, Telangana, and residuary Andhra Pradesh (Seemandhra) by the Andhra Pradesh Reorganisation Act, 2014, or the Telangana Act.
 The Act consists of the aspects of the division of assets and liabilities, the boundaries of the proposed new states, and the status of the capital city Hyderabad after the separation of the state.

 Andhra Pradesh has a well-developed social, physical, and industrial infrastructure, as well as good virtual connectivity.
 It also has good power, airport, IT, and port infrastructure.
-At current prices, The state's Gross State Domestic Product (GSDP) was Rs.
+At current prices, the state's Gross State Domestic Product (GSDP) was Rs.
 14,49,501 crore (US$ 175.75 billion) for 2023-24.
 The GSDP increased at a CAGR (in Rs.) of 11.6% between 2015-16 and 2023-24.
 The Gross Value Added (GVA) growth stood at 18.47% during 2021-22.

 Andhra Pradesh has been one of the foremost states to have developed sector-specific policies.
 Forming industrial clusters and developing infrastructure, such as biotech parks, textile parks and hardware parks has been the state's key strategy to attract investments in various industries.